privet100/transcendence/README.md

   + two distant players, each player is located on a separated computer, accessing the same website and playing the same Pong game
   + think about **network issues**, like unexpected disconnection or lag
   + you have to offer the best user experience possible
-* Game Customization Options (subject) возможно будем
-  + customization options for all available games on the platform
-  + customization features, such as power-ups, attacks, or different maps, that enhance the gameplay experience
-  + allow users to choose a default version of the game with basic features if they prefer a simpler experience
-  + ensure that customization options are available and applicable to all games offered on the platform
-  + implement user-friendly settings menus or interfaces for adjusting game parameters
-  + maintain consistency in customization features across all games to provide a unified user experience
-  + to give users the flexibility to tailor their gaming experience across all available games by providing a variety of customization options while also offering a default version for those who prefer a straightforward gameplay experience
 * AI Opponent (subject)
   + to introduce data-driven elements to the project, with the major module introducing an AI opponent for enhanced gameplay, and the minor module focusing on user and game statistics dashboards, offering users a minimalistic yet insightful glimpse into their gaming experiences
   + an AI player into the game